barryvanveen/lastfm/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Testing
-Copy `phpunit.xml.dist` to `phpunit.xml` and fill in your own LASTFM_API_KEY.
+Copy `phpunit.xml.dist` to `phpunit.xml`.
 Then run the tests using:

 ``` bash
 $ composer test